Low Carb Enchiladas with Zucchini

 How many carbs are in red enchilada sauce?

 This recipe is very saucy!
 I love my sauce, but if you’re trying to cut carbs, you can cut down on the sauce.
 Add 1/2 cup sauce to the ground beef.
-Cut down on the sauce on top by either 1/2 cup or 1 cup.
+And cut down on the sauce on top by either 1/2 cup or 1 cup.

 Another option is to make your own low carb enchilada sauce.
 The easiest way to do this is by combining 1/2 cup chicken broth with 1 1/2 cups red enchilada sauce.
 While it will make the sauce slightly thinner, it will still work just fine for this recipe.